otagobioinformaticsspringschool/2022-obss-day2/_episodes/02-quality-control.md

 - "`for` loops let you perform the same set of operations on multiple files with a single command."
 ---

+**This lesson has been adapted from the original [Data Carpentry - Wrangling Genomics](https://datacarpentry.org/wrangling-genomics/) to be run using the NeSI infrastructure as part of the Otago Bioinformatics Spring School instead of AWS.**

 # Bioinformatic workflows

 When working with high-throughput sequencing data, the raw reads you get off of the sequencer will need to pass